Salem County (New Jersey) Property Tax Calculator 2026

 Salem County offers relatively affordable property taxes compared to other New Jersey counties.
 With effective rates ranging from 1.57% to 3.71%, quarterly due dates, and clear guidance on credits and assessed values, homeowners can efficiently calculate and manage their property taxes.
 Utilizing the Salem County tax calculator ensures accurate estimates and helps residents stay informed about total municipal, school, fire, and library tax obligations.

-What is the effective property tax rate in Salem County?
+What is the average property tax bill in Salem County?

 Scroll to Top